nicholaswilde/recipes/docs/soups-and-stews/mexican-lentil-soup.md

 ### Step 5

-Pour in vegetable broth and bring to a boil.
+Pour in [vegetable][1] broth and bring to a boil.
 Reduce heat to a simmer and cook, covered, for 30 to 45 minutes.

 ### Step 6